-Bottom Line: This is one of the most popular three-in-one facial steamers on the market today.
+Bottom Line: This is one of the most popular four-in-one facial steamers on the market today.
 It’s great whether your skin is begging for deeper levels of hydration or you need help easing a headache from dry, stuffy sinuses.
-It’s safe, intuitive, and doesn’t require you to sit and stare into the mister for good results.
+It’s safe, intuitive, and effective.
 Plus, it comes with a neat, useful tool kit similar to ones you’ll see on those popular pimple-popping social media accounts, providing an end-to-end steaming and extracting solution.

 Kingsteam Facial Steamer with Extendable Arm

 The adjustable arm and 360-degree sprayer provide extra comfort.